pimvanpelt/vpp-snmp-agent/README.md

 # Support

+This software is compatible only with the current production release of VPP, which can be found on its [Gerrit](https://gerrit.fd.io/r/q/repo:vpp) service.
+Maintaining backwards compatibility is not a goal of this repository.

-Limited support is offered on this codebase: GitHub issues may be filed for issues with the _design or implementation_ (eg. bugs, feature requests), but _user_ support can not be given.
+Limited support is offered on the codebase: GitHub issues may be filed for issues with the _design or implementation_ (eg. bugs, feature requests), but _user_ support can not be given.
 Put simply, this repo accepts only bugreports with the code, not with its use.
 See the LICENSE for clarity.